-Online courses might utilize web-based learning management systems (LMS), like Blackboard, or more general-use software like PowerPoint or audio and video players.
-Along the way, those involved in course development most likely would use MS Word or other word-processing systems.
-Due to this, much of the work can be done remotely, making course developer positions a likely fit for telecommuting.
+Online courses might utilize web-based learning management systems, like Blackboard, or more general-use software like PowerPoint or audio and video players.
+Along the way, those involved in course development most likely would use Microsoft Word or other word-processing systems.

 There is no single definition for this position.
 Organizations use this title for differing positions.
-In some companies, course developer may be synonymous with instructional designer.
+In some companies, a course developer may be synonymous with instructional designer.
 It is often a job more focused on the content of the course than the educational design aspects of it.
 Course developers may interact with subject matter experts in choosing the resource materials and writing the text of the course.

 Subject Matter Expert

 The subject matter expert (SME) may actually write the course material or, more likely, may consult with the course developer and/or instructional designer.
 The SME is expected to know a lot about the subject matter of the course.

 In online course development, SMEs may be professors employed at the school that is developing the course or employed by another educational institution and working as a consultant.
 Typically, these are part-time, contract positions.

 Instructional designers develop the appearance, organization, and functionality of learning systems using learning principles.
 They may write learning objectives and may determine the scope of a project, create the layout of the instructional material, and plan and create assessments.

 Media specialists produce the media for the course, which might include audio, video, or PowerPoint presentations that may or may not be synced with audio.